askat58/askat58/README.md

 - 👋 Hi, I’m @askat58
 - 👀 I’m interested in ...Front End Development
 - 🌱 I’m currently learning ...
-React.js
+React.js.
+I also start to learn PHP
 - 💞️ I’m looking to collaborate on ... creating websites, projects and so on..
 - 📫 How to reach me ... https://www.linkedin.com/in/joanna-el%C5%BCbieta-t-288561181/